-Almost 20 percent of Americans can claim to have German ancestry and like to connect to their roots in a festive way each year.
-Many others simply enjoy cultural gatherings with plenty of beer, food from Germany, and live music.
-No matter what attracts you, the traditional fall festival Oktoberfest is a beloved event in many cities around the United States.
+With almost 20 percent of Americans claiming German ancestry, and many of them looking to connect to their roots in a festive way each year, you'll find the traditional fall festival Oktoberfest in nearly every major U.S. city.
+And with many other Americans simply looking to enjoy cultural gatherings with plenty of beer, food from Germany, and live music, Oktoberfest is a beloved event in the United States.

 Oktoberfest is celebrated every fall from approximately mid-September until early October.
-Oktoberfest takes place starting in September because its final day typically has a fixed spot on the calendar.
-The event has been celebrated in Germany—and especially in Bavaria—since 1810 when what started as prenuptial festivities for a royal wedding turned out to be so popular that the local folks decided to recreate the joy the following year.
+Oktoberfest season starts in September because its final day typically has a fixed spot on the calendar.
+The event has been celebrated in Germany—and especially in Bavaria—since 1810, when what started as prenuptial festivities for a royal wedding turned out to be so popular that the local folks decided to recreate the joy the following year.

-Oktoberfest in the United States roughly follows the same calendar as the one in Germany, and includes lots of beer drinking, bands playing oompah (deep brass instruments), and gobbling down German food like bratwurst and knockwurst.
-Check out some of the most popular places to celebrate Oktoberfest across the USA.
+Oktoberfest in the United States roughly follows the same calendar as the one in Germany, and includes lots of beer drinking, bands playing oompah (deep brass instruments), and German food like bratwurst and knockwurst.

 German heritage is very prevalent in Western Pennsylvania, so it's fitting that the Pittsburgh area has a couple of Oktoberfest events worth checking out.
 The best known Pittsburgh area Oktoberfest festivals include the Pennsylvania Bavarian Oktoberfest, which has about 60,000 attendees and over 20 years of history, and the Penn Brewery Oktoberfest in its biergarten, with a special Oktoberfest beer brewed for the occasion.

-It's no surprise that sprawling Los Angeles, California has as many as 10 different Oktoberfest celebrations from which to choose.
+It's no surprise that sprawling Los Angeles, California, has many Oktoberfest celebrations from which to choose.
 The German-themed event in Los Angeles ranges from traditional festivals, such as the long-running Alpine Village in Torrance and Old World in Huntington Beach to Oktoberfest DTLA in Pershing Square, a park in trendy Downtown Los Angeles where you'll find tasting packages, local bands, and dancing.

-The nation's capital and the surrounding area boast numerous Oktoberfest events, ranging from District Oktoberfest's beer bashes at local breweries in Chinatown to Fort Belvoir Oktober Fest which offers games, carnival rides, music, and dancing along with German food and beer.
-Learn more about all the Oktoberfest events in Washington, DC.
+The nation's capital and the surrounding area boast numerous Oktoberfest events, ranging from beer bashes at various local breweries to Fort Belvoir Oktober Fest, which offers games, carnival rides, music, and dancing along with German food and beer.
+Learn more about all the Oktoberfest events in Washington, D.C.

 If there's an event that revolves around drinking, you can be sure that New Orleans, Louisiana, will be up for celebrating.
 While New Orleans is not known for its Germanic culture, there are many pubs, clubs, and beer gardens where you can honor Oktoberfest in New Orleans.
 The biggest of these celebrations is at the Deutsches Haus, which celebrates for three weekends with plenty of beer, dachshund races, and chicken dancing.